Full Platform Capabilities

 Profile Generation

 AnthroSim profiles are built on a proprietary quantitative grounding model — not random persona generation.
-Where other tools pick traits arbitrarily, AnthroSim derives each profile from real-world population data, letting demographic reality shape who shows up in your simulation.
+Where other tools pick traits arbitrarily, AnthroSim derives each profile from harmonized human survey and population data, then layers in contextual signals from the person’s environment, profession, and life circumstances.
 The result: personas that hold together internally, across economics, politics, psychology, and behavior, in ways that reflect how people actually are.

 Example input: 10 profiles · Guidance: “urban professionals with views on housing policy”